Toro y Moi: 2012–2013: Anything in Return

 In January 2013, Bear released his third Toro y Moi studio album, Anything in Return, which he described as having a '90s dance and R&B sound.
 According to him, the album was "influenced by lots of different types of house, from deep house to two-step [...]
 The chords ['Harm in Change' and 'Say That'] use—that's just something I've been a fan of for a while.
 I really wanted to mess around with those kinds of elements and revisit what I did on Causers of This, but make those elements a little bit better and more apparent."
 The album was called "highly indebted to the late sacrosanct hip-hop producer J Dilla" by the San Francisco Bay Guardian.
 Bear stated that he wanted to combine the electronic production of his first record with the elements of traditional instrumentation of his second album.

 2014–2015: What For? and Samantha mixtape

 Bear released What For?, his fourth studio album as Toro y Moi, on April 7, 2015, on Carpark Records.
 The album marked a further departure in sound from previous releases with a guitar-based rock sound, drawing inspiration from artists such as Big Star, Talking Heads, Todd Rundgren, Tim Maia, and Cortex.
+He also worked with Tyler, the Creator.
 Later that year, Bear released the hip hop–influenced mixtape Samantha via a Dropbox link.
 The free, 20-track mixtape features collaborations with Washed Out, Rome Fortune and Nosaj Thing, among others.